cgarciae/treex/README.md

 ```

 ## Status
-Treex is currently in **alpha** stage, however, its internal implementation is very simple so its probably near completion.

-Current roadmap:
+While its core API is probably near complete, Treex right now its more of a proof of concept for what a PyTree-based Module system for JAX could look like.
+More testing is needed to find out wether its general enough for complex models and potential issues.
+Feedback is appriciated.

+**Roadmap**:
-- [x] Finish prototyping the API
+- [x] Finish prototyping core API
-- [ ] Finalize basic API
 - [ ] Wrap all Flax Linen Modules
 - [ ] Document public API
 - [ ] Create documentation site

-Since Treex is not a Google-related project its success will depend largely on support from the community.

 ## Getting Started
 This is a small appetizer to give you a feel for how using Treex looks like, be sure to checkout the [Guide section](#guide) below for details on more advanced usage.